YES, Broken Relationships Can Really Hurt!

 Five Stages Of Grief!

 Letting go of a bad relationship can be complicated.
-That’s because the end of a relationship is, in some ways, like experiencing a death.
-Even if you are the one that initiated the breakup—and even if you believe that the breakup is the best thing for all involved—letting go of a relationship follows the same process as mourning a death.
+That’s because the end of a broken relationship is, in some ways, like experiencing death.
+Even if you initiated the breakup—and even if you believe that the breakup is the best thing for all involved—letting go of a relationship follows the same process as mourning a death.

 Elizabeth Kubler-Ross, M.D., in her groundbreaking book On Death and Dying (1969), outlined the phases of grieving experienced when one learns that they are dying.
 Her stages have since been aptly used to describe the process of grieving the death of a loved one.